katemccoll/Homework-06-Server-Side-APIs/README.md

 # Weather Dashboard
 Live link: https://katemccoll.github.io/Weather_Dashboard/

-Technologies used: Third-party API - OpenWeather, jQuery UI, jQuery, JavaScript, CSS, HTML.
+Technologies used: jQuery, JavaScript, CSS, HTML.

 This website allows you to check the weather and forecast of any city in the world.
 This site has a local storage to quickly access your search history.